 The Substance Abuse and Mental Health Services Administration suggests that about eight million Americans suffer from co-occurring disorders.
 Examples of conditions that might go along with alcohol use include anxiety, bipolar disorder, and schizophrenia.

 Getting Alcohol Addiction Treatment Right with a Co-Occurring Rehabilitation Services

 By itself, an alcohol addiction can be a vicious cycle.
 Escaping it requires the assistance of professional therapists.
 Health professionals now classify alcohol addiction as a chronic brain disease that shows physical symptoms.
 It’s a primary disease, which means that it needs direct treatment.

 But when there’s a co-occurring mental illness, therapists must address both conditions at the same time.
 Treating one while ignoring the other is counter-productive.

-What the program participant really needs is comprehensive mental health programs in a residential care setting.
+What the services participant really needs is comprehensive mental health services in a residential care setting.
 Examples of suitable modalities include:

 - Psychotherapy that helps to get to the “why” of the alcohol abuse